* danah boyd *

 danah boyd

-My dissertation research is being funded as a part of the MacArthur Foundation's Initiative on New Media and Learning.
-My research is being supervised by a most astonishing committee: Mimi Ito, Annalee Saxenian, Cori Hayden, and Jenna Burrell.
+In 2008, I completed my PhD at the School of Information (iSchool) at the University of California-Berkeley.
+My dissertation research was funded as a part of the MacArthur Foundation's Initiative on New Media and Learning.
+My research was supervised by a most astonishing committee: Mimi Ito, Annalee Saxenian, Cori Hayden, and Jenna Burrell.
+My beloved PhD advisor - Peter Lyman - lost his battle with brain cancer in July 2007.
+I miss him dreadfully.

 I did my Master's Degree at the MIT Media Lab's Sociable Media Group with Judith Donath (supervised also by Henry Jenkins and Genevieve Bell).
 My master's thesis focused on how people manage their presentation of self in relation to social contextual information in online environments.
 As an undergraduate, I studied computer science at Brown University, advised by Andy van Dam.
 My undergrad thesis focused on how prioritization of depth cues is dependent on levels of sex hormones in the body and how this affects engagement with virtual reality.

 On the web, I'm known for two things: maintaining an Ani DiFranco lyrics site and blogging prolifically.
-Personally, I love music, dancing, politics, reading, and all things fuzzy.
-At my core, I'm an activist and a scholar.
+Personally, I love music, dancing, hiking, reading, and all things fuzzy.
+At my core, I'm both an advocate and a scholar.
+I'm also a parent to three kids.

 elsewhere: